Jonnynavi/SnakeGameJava/README.md

 - Draw the snake and write the logic for the move() method

-    Create the logic for the snakes movement
+    Create the logic for the snake's movement

     ```java
     public void move(){